TNBakke/denver_airbnb/README.md

 - BONUS: Which Denver Airbnb listings are the most successful (i.e. have most user reviews) and where are they located?
 - BONUS: What happened around the peak of November 2018 and dip of quantity of listings around June 2019?
 - BONUS: Investment risks and Local government regulations?
+- BONUS: How has COVID impacted the Denver Airbnb Market with regard to Occupancy?
+Has it rebounded?